KamilLelonek/ex_wallet/README.md

 **`to_entropy/1`**

-And, once you have your mnemonic words, you can turn them back into the corresponding sequence of bytes:
+And, once you have your _mnemonic words_, you can turn them back into the corresponding sequence of bytes:

 ```elixir
 iex(14)> ExWallet.Mnemonic.Advanced.to_entropy(mnemonic)